 When it comes to your degree, you will be directed to the foot of the stage stairs, where the Key Marshal will check your name.
-When the presenter announces your name, you will move onto the stage and proceed forward to the presiding officer to collect your documents.
+When the presenter announces your name, you will move onto the stage and proceed forward to the presiding officer.

 You then exit the stage and return to your seat.